 Since the early 1980’s, the Cass County Communications Center has been providing fast and effective access to emergency and non-emergency services to the citizens of Cass County.
 The 7 fulltime employees handle calls 24 hours a day, 365 days a year, dispatching assistance to Cass County’s nearly 14,000 citizens, and to visitor’s and passers-by.
-As you might have guessed, there is usually only one dispatcher on duty at any given time although we are working on having two duty during high call time hours.

 On Monday, May 24, 1999 at 8:00am, Cass County Communications Center began receiving 9-1-1 calls not only countywide, but also in enhanced format which provides name, address, and telephone number on a screen in the communications center.